 The income statement is the financial statement that reports a company's revenues and expenses and the resulting net income.
 While the balance sheet is concerned with one point in time, the income statement covers a time interval or period of time.
 The income statement will explain part of the change in the owner's or stockholders' equity during the time interval between two balance sheets.

-In our examples in the following pages of this topic, we show how a given transaction affects the accounting equation.
+In our examples below, we show how a given transaction affects the accounting equation.
 We also show how the same transaction affects specific accounts by providing the journal entry that is used to record the transaction in the company's general ledger.

-Our examples will show the effect of each transaction on the balance sheet and income statement.
-Our examples also assume that the accrual basis of accounting is being followed.
+In addition, we show the effect of each transaction on the balance sheet and income statement.
+(Our examples assume that the accrual basis of accounting is being followed.)

 Parts 2 - 6 illustrate transactions involving a sole proprietorship.